mediafly/extensions-documentation/interactives.md

 #### Search by keyword
 *URL:* mfly://data/search?term=[alpha]<br>
 *Description:* Conduct a search for the given keyword.
 Return value is a JSON-array of folders and items, similar in format to a call to mfly://folder/[id].<br>
 *Availability:* iOS

+### Collections
+Collections allow users to create a "personal playlist" of items.
+Oftentimes this is used as a wa to organize items for, say, an upcoming meeting with a customer.
+Collections are pointers to items, not copies of items; updating the original item in Airship will update the item in the Collection as well.

+#### Show "Collections"
+*URL:* mfly://control/showCollections?x=[x-coord]&y=[y-coord]&w=[width]&h=[height] <br>
+*Description:* Shows the Collections dialog at x-coord, y-coord coordinates with specified width and height. <br>
+*Availability:* iOS

+#### Show "Add to Collections"
+*URL:* mfly://control/showAddToCollection?id=[itemId]&x=[x-coord]&y=[y-coord]&w=[width]&h=[height] <br>
+*Description:* Shows the Add To Collections dialog at x-coord, y-coord coordinates with specified width and height for the specified item. <br>
+*Availability:* iOS

+#### Get the list of Collections
+*URL:* mfly://data/collections <br>
+*Description:* Return a JSON representation of the list of Collections

+	Example:
+		GET mfly://data/collections
+		Result:
+		[
+          {
+            "id": "collection1",
+            "name": "Collection 1",
+            "items": [
+              id_1_if_item_1_in_collection,
+              id_2_if_item_2_in_collection,
+            ]
+          },
+          {
+            "id": "collection2",
+            "name": "Collection 2",
+            "items": [
+              id_3_if_item_1_in_collection,
+              id_4_if_item_1_in_collection,
+            ]
+          }
+        ]

+*Availability:* iOS

+#### Get the contents of a Collection
+*URL:* mfly://data/collection/[collection unique ID] <br>
+*Description:* Return a JSON representation of the contents of a collection, in a similar format to Get Folder.

+	Example:
+		GET mfly://data/collections/collection1
+		Result:
+		[
+          {
+            "id": "slug1",
+            "url": "mfly://item/slug1",
+            "type": "video",
+            "name": "Name",
+            "description": "Description",
+            "date": "2010-11-12T06:15:15:00-06:00",
+            "received": "2012-12-19T16:45:14:00-06:00",
+            "thumbnailUrl": "mfly://image/123",
+            "launched": "true",
+            “keywords”: [“keyword4”]
+          },
+          {
+            "id": "slug2",
+            "url": "mfly://folder/slug3",
+            "type": "pdf",
+            "name": "Name",
+            "description": "Description",
+            "date": "2010-11-12T06:15:15:00-06:00",
+            "received": "2012-12-19T16:45:14:00-06:00",
+            "thumbnailUrl": "mfly://image/123",
+            "launched": "false"
+          }
+        ]

+*Availability:* iOS